srjefers/spark-workshop/exercises/spark-sql-exercise-Flattening-Array-Columns-From-Datasets-of-Arrays-to-Datasets-of-Array-Elements.md

 # Exercise: Flattening Array Columns (From Datasets of Arrays to Datasets of Array Elements)

+Develop a standalone Spark application that creates columns with the values of elements of an array column.

 Module: **Spark SQL**

+Duration: **30 mins**

 ## Input Dataset